In the studio with Laura Whitmore BBC Radio 5 Live.

-Laura Whitmore invited me on to the first BBC Radio 5 Live show back after the New Year, to discuss money and January budgets.
-It’s a tough month, but I share my top tips on how you can thrive not just survive in 2020!
+Laura Whitmore invited me to the first BBC Radio 5 Live show after the New Year to discuss money and January budgets.
+It’s a tough month, but I share my top tips on how you can thrive, not just survive, in 2020!

 Laura and I met during our time working at MTV. worked in the Marketing Department when she won Pick Me MTV.
 Our lives have been intertwined ever since.
 Laura has been following my blog for some time.
-We thought the start of January would be the optimum time to join her on-air to discuss how to get through January, but also look at how to best manage your finances.
+We thought the start of January would be the optimum time to join her on-air to discuss how to get through January and also look at how to manage your finances best.

 Talking with Laura Whitmore

 Talking about debt and money still has to be one of the greatest taboos.
-No-one like to talks about money, struggling or being in debt.
+No one likes to talk about money, struggling or being in debt.

 Let me share with you the tips I shared with Laura Whitmore on-air this January.

-Let’s talk positive.
+Let’s talk positively.
 Set clear goals.
 What should you do if you have got yourself into a situation? – Laura

 Most of the stress and anxiety you feel about money comes from not taking control of your finances.
 Don’t bury your head in the sand.
 Pull together a budget for yourself.
 Set clear goals.
-It’s knowing your situation and taking control that will kickstart your journey to feel better about your money situation.
+Knowing your situation and taking control will kickstart your journey to feel better about your money situation.

 Monzo is a card mobile app with a debit card.
 Each transaction is categorised and helps to look at where your money goes each month.

-When I first starting using Monzo I created weekly pots of spending money.
+When I first started using Monzo, I created weekly pots of spending money.
 I soon was borrowing money from my future self.
-What really helps is to create separate money pots, for rent, bills and spending money.
+What really helps is creating separate money pots for rent, bills and spending.
 I hide money from myself.
 Allocate a budget and try to stick to it each week.

-I completely stripped back and this made me value things that I bought in my life and what I spent my money on.
+I completely stripped back, which made me value the things I bought in my life and what I spent my money on.
 Make sure you look through your bank account and credit card statements and cancel non-essential items.
-It’s good to have a spring clean of your finances this time of year.
+Having a spring clean of your finances this time of year is good.

 Being frugal doesn’t come naturally to me.
 I minimise my life so as not to spend too much money.
-Yet I am one of those people who likes to go out spend time with people, will spend my last pennies buying people drinks at the bar and will impulsively buy something rather than shop around.
+Yet I am one of those who likes to go out and spend time with people, will spend my last pennies buying people drinks at the bar, and impulsively buy something rather than shop around.
 I have had to train myself to be more conscious about my spending and finances.
 Create healthy financial habits this year, which then come naturally to you.

 I talked to Laura about how I took out payday loans, which snowballed into a financial disaster.
-I have covered Wongathis month, but there were many other payday loan companies, as well as this payday giant who continued to lend me money.
+I have covered Wongathis month, but there were many other payday loan companies and this payday giant who continued to lend me money.

 If things get this bad for you.
 It’s time to really look at your finances.
-That’s where I am here to help!
+That’s why I am here to help!
 Don’t let money ruin your life.